fx89/translate-srt/README.md

 # Installation<a name="installation"></a>

 ## Required dependencies<a name="dependencies"></a>
-The following lines install the MarianMTModel and its dependencies
+The following lines install the dependencies of the script
 ```
 python3 -m pip install --upgrade pip
 python3 -m pip install sentencepiece transformers